ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 }
 ```

-If you need to include some custom options (e.g. an API base url), you can use the `otherOptions` key, which is guaranteed to be untouched by morsels.
+If you need to include some custom options (e.g. an API base url), you can use the `otherOptions` key, which is guaranteed to be untouched by InfiSearch.

 ## Rendering Search Results